kaihendry/dabase.com/content/blog/build-from-source.md

 > What happens if a rebuild is needed on the same $CI_COMMIT_SHA but the checksum changes?

-It's because you don't have [reproduciable builds](https://en.wikipedia.org/wiki/Reproducible_builds).
+It's because you don't have [reproducible builds](https://en.wikipedia.org/wiki/Reproducible_builds).

-# How to get Reproduciable builds?!
+# How to get Reproducible builds?!

-There are initatives to get you there.
+There are initiatives to get you there.
 The Go language helps.
 [NixOS](https://nixos.org/) makes it their goal.

-Though ask yourself, which CI/CD pipeline design will get you reproduciable builds faster?
+Though ask yourself, which CI/CD pipeline design will get you reproducible builds faster?

 1. Engineering a complex pipeline for <abbr title="Build Once Deploy Anywhere">BODA</abbr>?
 2. Rebuilding your source code at each environment?

+Once each environments built artifacts are the same from a $CI_COMMIT_SHA build source, you can be confident that your build chain is consistent and uncompromised.
+Promoting artifacts aka <abbr title="Build Once Deploy Anywhere">BODA</abbr> will not give you that confidence and will make your pipelines brittle.